 If you love a good-natured hike, Little Adam’s Peak is a great option.
 The comfortable nature of this walk – a short and breezy trail through tall trees – has made it one of the most popular things to do in Ella.
 The view at the top is wondrous, especially the sunset.
 At 1,141m, Little Adam’s Peak is around half the height of the more famous Adam’s Peak, also in Sri Lanka, from which it takes its name.

-#9 Blue Mountain, Australia (fly in to Sydney)
+#9 Blue Mountains, Australia

 Average July temperature: 5°C